SethFalco/red-panda-emojis/README.md

 ![Every red panda emoji in the pack exported in their original color.](https://sethfalco.gitlab.io/red-panda-emojis/emojis.png)

+## Emoji Names

+The red panda emojis are generally named after the closest matching emoji in the [Unicode standard](https://home.unicode.org).
+There are a few exceptions if no Unicode emoji is a good match.

+When there are multiple alternatives of the same emoji, it is suffixed with a short string that represents the difference.
+For example, `cookie` and `cookie3`.

+When reuploading emojis to other platforms, you're welcome to use a prefix of your choosing, or rename emojis as you see fit.
+For example, you may choose to upload the `trumpet` emoji as `redpanda_toot` — this is perfectably acceptable.

 ## Attribution

 Assets have been contributed by the following illustrators: